 Highlight your main points clearly

-Highlighting certain figures, sections or columns helps draw attention to the most important information and can direct your message.
+Highlighting certain figures, sections or columns helps draw attention to the most essential information and can direct your message.

 Add rectangles or to emphasis your main points

 Add a ‘call out’ to highlight your main pointIn the below example I used the Explosion: 14 Point PowerPoint shape to highlight the 100% year-on-year growth.